A question I get asked often is how do I work with a WordPress developer as a designer?

 So I recommend meeting with your WordPress developer and ask them about their process.

-The reason why I am addressing this question is that you may be considering outsourcing WordPress development in your business.
-Outsourcing is great because you are not handling the entire design process on your own when it comes to coding and adding in functionality.
+Partnering with a WordPress developer is great because you are not handling the entire design process on your own when it comes to coding and adding in functionality.
 You can take on more clients and focus on what you enjoy the most.

 No one likes getting their clients hopes up and then later coming back saying “sorry we are not able to do that.”
 So bring in your WordPress developer early in the process.
 Finish your mockups and then schedule a video call with your developer to go over the designs prior to sharing with the client so that adjustments can be made if needed.